What’s the shell?

 SIGINT

-: Generic signal for graceful exit.- Use
+: Termination signal for graceful shutdown.

 Pausing and Backgrounding Processes